 The first thing you need to do in the event of a gas leak is to get out of your home right away.
 Don’t stop to do anything other than to get out your family and pets out of the home immediately.
 Make sure not to turn on any electrical devices in your home if you detect a gas leak.
 The electrical spark of the device turning on could cause the gas to ignite.

 A gas leak should never be taken lightly.
-Avoid tragic incidents by taking advantage of our 24/7 policy where we will come out to fix your gas leak no matter when it happens.Call us at (208) 466-9447 and we will dispatch a technician to your home as soon as possible to return your home to safety.
+Avoid tragic incidents by taking advantage of our 24/7 policy where we will come out to fix your gas leak and provide great gas line repair services no matter when it happens.Schedule a Service